-Presentation Tool Teachers liked the Presentation Plus component of the program but noted that many classrooms did not have projection devices; therefore, they often had to connect their computers directly to a video monitor, which required them to reformat the default font size.
+Presentation Tools Teachers liked the Presentation Plus component of the program but noted that many classrooms did not have projection devices; therefore, they often had to connect their computers directly to a video monitor, which required them to reformat the default font size.

-Online Assessments Focus groups with educators reveal a need for online assessment resources that can help teachers identify the standards that students do not know and prescribe specific activities to help students improve their scores.
+Online Assessments The focus groups also revealed a need for online assessment resources that can help teachers identify the standards that students do not know and prescribe specific activities to help students improve their scores.